Satyricon/simple-node-backend/README.md

 # simple-node-backend
-Simple node backend with Dockerfile for demos
+Simple node backend with Dockerfile and example Azure DevOps pipelines for CI/CD demos